 Another option is based upon the online course available through the NSP.org website.
 This course consists of eleven chapters that the prospective instructor candidate may take at his/her own pace.
 Upon completion of this portion of the course, the candidate will be able to print a certificate of completion.
 This is not the completion of the Instructor Development Course, only the online portion of the course.
-The next step is to contact the Instructor Development Instructor of Record and arrange a time and place for a practice presentation.
+The next step is to contact the ID Instructor of Record for the time and place of the second part of the class (face-to-face portion).
+One of the things to do here is present the "Six-Pack" you prepared.
 Your Instructor Development IOR will be able to discuss this with you in more detail.